rsnandini/rsnandini.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have received the provisional letter of the INSPIRE fellowship.
+I have received the provisional letter of the INSPIRE fellowship to do my Ph.D.